Shutter (2004 film): Critical response

+Asian Movie Pulse praised the film as a remarkable work that planted the flag of Thai horror films on the world film map.

 Public response

-The film opened at #1 at the Thai box office grossing $867,800 and remained at the top in its second weekend grossing $607,300.
-The film grossed a total of $2,584,600 in Thailand becoming the fifth-highest-grossing film of the year.
+The film opened at #1 at the Thai box office, grossing $867,800, and remained at the top in its second weekend, grossing $607,300.
+The film grossed a total of $2,584,600 in Thailand, becoming the fifth-highest-grossing film of the year.

-The film was nominated for the 2005 Golden Kinnaree Award for best film at the Bangkok International Film Festival and has won various awards at smaller festivals around the world.
-The movie was especially well received in Thailand and Singapore.
+The film was nominated for the 2005 Golden Kinnaree Award for best film at the Bangkok International Film Festival and has won various awards at smaller festivals.

 Remakes

-The film was remade in Telugu as Photo (2006), in Tamil as Sivi (2007), in Hollywood as Shutter (2008) and in Hindi as Click (2010).
+The film was remade thrice in the Indian languages Telugu as Photo (2006), Tamil as Sivi (2007) and Hindi as Click (2010).
+The English-language remake was released in 2008 under the same title.

+The Indonesian remake of this film as well use the original title and will released in mid-2025.